Archangel Michael

 Revelation 12:7-9Michael and his angels fight the dragonCreates the enduring warrior image that later art and devotion amplify

 Together they produce a figure of strength under obedience rather than raw force.
+Those passages explain almost everything that remains durable about Michael: rank, conflict, loyalty, restraint, and defense.

 The name Michael comes from Hebrew and is usually rendered as "Who is like God?"